 Help a Reporter Out makes it even easier to find opportunities for press.
 You sign up for the topics you’re interested in and receive an email or two a day from reporters looking for stories.

+If you want to really dig deeply into exactly how to use it for media mentions, check out this post.
 Simple as that.
 This can help you position yourself as an expert on your topic, and potentially drive a lot of traffic to your new site.

 Facebook, Twitter, Pinterest – all of these can be huge drivers of traffic to a site.
 Provide unique content via each of these mediums, and develop a little mini-community around each of them.